 To create your first fleet, log into your balenaCloud dashboard and click the Create fleet button.

-Select the UP Board device type, choose a fleet type, enter a name, and click Create new fleet:
+Enter a fleet name, select the UP Board device type, choose the Starter fleet type, and click Create new fleet:

-After the fleet has been created, you will be redirected to the dashboard for the newly created fleet, where you can add your first UP Board.
+You'll then be redirected to the summary of the newly created fleet, where you can add your first UP Board.

 To connect with balenaCloud, your UP Board needs a balenaOS image configured for your device type, fleet, and network.
 Start by clicking Add device in your fleet dashboard:

 Select the type of network connection you'll be using: Ethernet Only or Wifi + Ethernet.
 A network connection is required to allow the device to connect to balenaCloud.
 Selecting Wifi + Ethernet allows you to enter a Wifi SSID and Wifi Passphrase which is then built into the image.